Create classes and records, and define and use instance and static fields and methods, constructors, and instance and static initializers.

 Explanation:

-field can be modified using a public setter method within the Account
+balance field can be modified using a public setter method within the Account record.

-in this case) cannot be changed.
-This immutability is ensured by making the fields private
+id and balance in this case) cannot be changed.
+This immutability is ensured by making the fields private and final, and by not providing setter methods.id and balance fields.

 Explanation: